Garen Build Guide by FSat

 The Black Cleaver

-Best and only really mandatory damage item you will ever want on Garen.
+The cheaper alternative to Trinity Force, which is still always relevant for Garen even after the various reworks both the champion and the item have received.
 It gives AD, health, cooldown reduction which are all gold perks for the G-man.
 Besides, the two passives are amazing aswell, the armor shred is a huge deal for enemies as they will be weaker to you and to all your physical damage based teammates.
 The "rage" passive is also perfect in your kit, as it will allow you to stick to enemies you engage much more easily, providing extra mobility!
 This item is pure gold on Garen and it's always safe.
-You can build it in any game in any condition.
+You can build it in any game in any condition should you need it.

 Damage, cdr, armorpen, mobility.
 Pretty awesome right?